yellowmessenger/documentation/docs/platform_concepts/studio/train/add-faqs.md

 ----
-## 1. Why choose a FAQ bot over a FAQ page?
+## 1. Difference between FAQ bot and FAQ page

 1. **Interactivity**: Chatbots allow users to interact with the information in a conversational manner, rather than just reading through a static page.
 This makes the experience more engaging and can help users find the information they need more quickly and easily.